-- Complete required SHINE training, consisting of four (4) days and one refresher day;
+Complete required SHINE training, consisting of eight (8) Online Modules and one (1) day at the ADRC;

-- Be willing to serve at least sixteen (16) hours a month;
+Be willing to serve at least twenty (20) hours a month;

-- Not be affiliated with any insurance company, agency, product or service (including being licensed to sell insurance in Florida); and
+Not be affiliated with any insurance company, agency, product or service (including being licensed to sell insurance in Florida);